project-forth-works/project-forth-works/Programming-Pearls/Population Count/readme.md

 ### Population Count

 Population count, or **popcount**, is counting the number of set bits in a byte or word (or whatever your computer uses).
-It i also known as Hamming Weigth (see below for a link).
+It is also known as Hamming Weigth (see below for a link).
 There is a surprisingly large range of algorithms where a popcount is usefull.
 For instance it is handy when handling interrupts, or when indexing used file blocks on a storage medium, or in cryptology.
 And chess-programs seem to use it in the valuation of a board.
 Anyhow, the common factor in most of these uses is that speed is essential and so most modern processors have an opcode for doing a popcount.

 For processors which lack such an opcode, and for Forths implementations which lack a popcount primitive, here an algorithms to quickly get the count of set bits.